 By the living-pterosaur author Jonathan Whitcomb

-In January of 2017, the physicist Clifford Paiva talked by phone and agreed that the photograph now called “Ptp” had an authentic image of a modern pterosaur.
+In January of 2017, the physicist Clifford Paiva and I talked by phone and agreed that the photograph now called “Ptp” has an authentic image of a modern pterosaur.
 We then began deeply examining the photo, mostly independently but comparing our findings from time to time.
-Additional discoveries confirmed our initial conviction.
-Not only is the photo quite old, probably recorded before about 1870, but the animal shown is a real pterosaur.
+Additional discoveries confirmed our initial conviction: Not only is the photo quite old, probably recorded before about 1870, but the animal shown is a real pterosaur.

 The following is a partial list of resources, recent online publications on this wonderful discovery of a modern pterosaur (pages and posts published in 2017, mostly from February through mid-May).